textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

   * {:.document} . . .
 {:.list--files}

-Some of you may snort at the obviousness of it all.
-Others may be grateful to have it explained.

 ## Exporting themes

 You have learned how to create and manage themes at this point, so take it to the next logical step and export one for other people to use.
 Fame and fortune awaits!